fairphone/fairphone-switch-button-settings/README.md

 When the switch button is flipped, it should send a broadcast that will be handled by this app:

-*   Action: com.fairphone.action.SWITCH_BUTTON_STATE_CHANGED
+*   Action: com.fairphone.action.SWITCH_STATE_CHANGED
 *	Extra key: com.fairphone.extra.SWITCH_STATUS
-*	Extra value: UP | DOWN
+*	Extra value: [UP | DOWN]

 ## Integration

 This application is pre-loaded into `/system/priv-app/SwitchButtonSettings` and requires privileged permissions.
-The required permissions are defined in `com.fairphone.settings.switchbutton.xml` and must be included in the system image build.
-The `default-permissions-fairphone-system.xml-changes.patch` should be applied to grant these permissions.
-The settings UI is integrated into the main Settings app using the `settings-app-changes.patch`.
+The required permissions are defined in `privapp-permissions-com.fairphone.settings.switchbutton.xml` and must be included in system image.
+The file `default-permissions-com.fairphone.settings.switchbutton.xml` contains the permissions that should be pre-granted to the package for correct functionality of the feature.

 This app IS A PRIVILEGED APP THAT NEEDS TO BE SIGNED WITH PLATFORM KEYS.